meilisearch/documentation/learn/advanced/asynchronous_updates.md

 Updates which have already been processed may also return the following fields:

 - **duration**: The number of seconds taken to complete the operation.
-- **processedAt**: The date at which the operation has been processed (only if operation has already completed).
+- **processedAt**: The date at which the operation has been processed.

 ### Examples